sou-rav-23/youTube-Downloader/README.md

 # YouTube Downloader App

-This YouTube downloader app allows users to download videos from YouTube using a simple web interface.
+This YouTube downloader app allows users to download audio/videos from YouTube using a simple web interface.
 It's built using a combination of technologies:

 1. **HTML**: Provides the structure and layout of the web pages.
 2. **CSS**: Styles the app, making it visually appealing.